 There are a bunch of other resources I have access to through Penn, including a huge number of Adam Matthew databases, like Colonial America, Eighteenth Century Journals, and Shakespeare in Performance.
 This is amazing to me, because I when I checked what I had access to last year, Adam Matthew was not an option.
 Fingers crossed it sticks around!

 I joined some societies specifically to get access to stuff:

 Early English Books Online: EEBO is a collection of digitized microfilms of works printed in English or in the British Isles and North America between 1473 and 1700.
 It’s a database published by ProQuest and only available through paid library subscriptions.
 But if you’re a member of the Renaissance Society of America, you can get access to EEBO.
-RSA memberships are on a sliding scale, starting at $35 for annual income less than $12,000.
-(2) It’s a super reasonable price, I think.
+RSA memberships are on a sliding scale, starting at $35 for annual income less than $12,000. ((They’ve just announced this, so the new membership scale might not be on their site yet.))
+It’s a super reasonable price, I think.
 I couldn’t function without EEBO, so I’m super grateful that RSA provides this.
 Earlier this year, when it looked like that agreement had fallen apart, I panicked.
 Please, please, never let that agreement end.
 Please.
 (A note here: I am only really interested in facsimile images of works, not in the transcriptions that the Text Creation Partnership provides, so yes, I know about the release of the first batch of TCP texts and no, that is not helpful to me.)